MicroLua/MicroLua/docs/hardware.md

 - `UART:putc_raw(c)`\
   `UART:putc(c)`\
   `UART:puts(c)`\
-  These functions always block if the TX FIFO is full, and do not yield.
+  These functions block without yielding if the TX FIFO is full.
 This will be fixed eventually.

 - `UART:is_readable_within_us(us) -> boolean`\
   Wait until the RX FIFO is non-empty, or until the timeout elapses.
 Yields if